zygim4ntas/noise-reduction-tool/contributing.md

 - [ ] Real-time frequency analysis
 - [ ] GPU acceleration for processing

-## Questions?

-Feel free to open a discussion or issue if you have any questions!

 ## License

 By contributing, you agree that your contributions will be licensed under the MIT License.